bangbangcon/west/content/Venue.md

 Transcription", or "Computer-Assisted Real-Time", depending on who you ask) live transcription in English.

-## Getting to UCSC
+## Getting to Santa Cruz
+We are committed to making **!!Con West** accessible to as many attendees as we can, and are searching for more transportation options.
+We will update this section as we find more of them!

 ### By car

-The best way to get to UCSC from most of the Peninsula is by way of CA-17, which takes you from CA-85 through the Santa Cruz mountains into the city;
+The best way to get to Santa Cruz from most of the Peninsula is by way of CA-17, which takes you from CA-85 through the Santa Cruz mountains into the city;
 this takes about 45 minutes with no traffic.
 Another option, if coming from San Francisco, is to drive down by way of Half Moon Bay on CA-1, which would